MrGiovanni/ModelsGenesis/README.md

 ```

 ### 2. Create the data generator (LUNA-2016 for example)

+#### For your convenience, we have provided our own extracted 3D cubes from LUNA16.

+Download from [Google Drive](https://drive.google.com/drive/folders/1ZEQHc4FLFHK204UJ1iABQVrjQOFmx_gX?usp=sharing) or Baidu Wangpan (`coming soon`).
+Each sub-folder is named as 'bat_N_s_64x64x32', where *N* denotes the number of cubes extracted from each patient.
+You may select the scale of training samples accordingly based on your resources in hand: larger *N* demands longer learning time and more powerful GPUs/CPUs, while may (or may not) results in a more generic visual representation.
+We have adopted *N*=32 in our MICCAI paper.

+#### You can also extract 3D cubes by your own following two steps below:

-Download LUNA-2016 dataset from the challenge website (https://luna16.grand-challenge.org/download/) or run the script (`coming soon`) below.
+2.1 Download LUNA-2016 dataset from the challenge website (https://luna16.grand-challenge.org/download/) or run the script (`coming soon`) below.
 The LUNA-2016 dataset will be automatically downloaded and saved into `./datasets/luna16` directory.
 ```bash
 $ bash download_dataset.sh luna16
 ```

-Extract 3D cubes from the patient data by running the script below.
+2.3 Extract 3D cubes from the patient data by running the script below.
 The extracted 3D cubes will be saved into `./generated_cubes` directory.
 ```bash
 for subset in `seq 0 9`
 do